proteinosome/kyoto-workshop-2023/kyoto-tutorials_2023-2.md

 Note that this is an older dataset in 2020.
 Our chemistry and softwares had improved and in most of the newer dataset you should see a median read quality of around Q33 to Q34 for a standard human WGS library (~15 kbp insert).
 There are many new datasets available on PacBio's [website](https://www.pacb.com/connect/datasets/) including those from the latest Revio instrument.

+Bonus: There's a small Revio HG002 dataset in the `/data/kpin/revio_hg002` folder.
+Can you QC this dataset and look at the data quality in the latest dataset?

 # Alignment of HiFi reads

 As introduced, HiFi reads are both long and extremely accurate.
 While HiFi reads are highly accurate (on average Q30, or 99.9% accurate), the error profile is different from that of short-reads sequencing.
 As such, using alignment tools commonly used for short-reads may not provide satisfactory results (e.g. `bwa mem`).
 The most well-established long-reads aligment tool is called `minimap2` (available on [GitHub](https://github.com/lh3/minimap2)).
 You can use `minimap2` to align HiFi reads `FASTQ/FASTA`.

 However, to make it easier for customers and to standardize best practices, PacBio has adapted `minimap2` into `pbmm2`, and recommend customers to use `pbmm2` for HiFi reads alignment.
 Let's align our small dataset to the human genome.
 Note that with `pbmm` you can directly align PacBio's `BAM` file without having to convert it into `FASTQ`/`FASTQ`